-We estimate that the net proceeds to us from this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$49.3 million, or approximately \$57.1 million if the underwriters exercise their option to purchase additional shares.
+The Offering Common stock offered by us 4,000,000 shares Common stock to be outstanding immediately after this offering 12,307,829 shares Option to purchase additional shares We have granted the underwriters an option for a period of 30 days from the date of this prospectus to purchase up to 600,000 additional shares of our common stock.
+Use of proceeds We estimate that the net proceeds to us from this offering, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$45.6 million, assuming an initial public offering price of \$13.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
 We anticipate that the net proceeds from this offering will be used to complete our planned clinical trials and seek regulatory approval of KP201/APAP, to fund the research and development of the other preclinical NME prodrug product candidates in our pipeline, and for working capital and general corporate purposes.
 See "Use of Proceeds" for additional information.

-You should read the "Risk Factors" section of this prospectus for a discussion of factors to consider carefully before deciding to invest in shares of our common stock.

-At our request, the underwriters have reserved up to 5% of the shares of common stock offered by this prospectus for sale, at the initial public offering price, to our directors, officers, employees, investors and their affiliated entities, and other individuals associated with us and members of their respective families.
+Risk factors You should read the "Risk Factors" section of this prospectus for a discussion of factors to consider carefully before deciding to invest in shares of our common stock.
+Directed share program At our request, the underwriters have reserved up to 5% of the shares of common stock offered by this prospectus for sale, at the initial public offering price, to our directors, officers, employees, investors and their affiliated entities, and other individuals associated with us and members of their respective families.
 The sales will be made by RBC Wealth Management, a selected dealer affiliated with RBC Capital Markets, LLC, an underwriter of this offering, through a directed share program.
 We do not know if these persons will choose to purchase all or any portion of these reserved shares, but any purchases they do make will reduce the number of shares available to the general public.
 Any reserved shares not so purchased will be offered by the underwriters to the general public on the same terms as the other shares of common stock.
-Any shares of common stock sold to our directors or executive officers pursuant to the directed share program will be subject to the 180-day lock-up restrictions described in "Underwriting."
+Any shares of common stock sold to our directors or executive officers pursuant to the directed share program will be subject to the 180-day lockup restrictions described in "Underwriting."